eperry/ansible-plugin-cache-elasticsearch/README.md

-# STILL WORKING ON THIS, EXPECT MAJOR Changes
+# STILL WORKING ON THIS
 Write "Filteredlist of" any Ansible Cache-able variables to Elasticsearch Reading has not been implemented yet.

 {{CWD}}/plugins/cache/elasticsearch.py = plugin to write selected ansible varibles to elasticsearch
 {{CWD}}/plugins/cache/elasticsearch.ini = Configuration File for the plugin